-1. Remove the spare wheel, scissors jack and jack-handle from stowage.

-2. Carefully pry off the wheel center cap if equipped, using the tip of the jack handle.

-3. Loosen (but do not remove) the wheel lug nuts by turning them to the left one turn while the wheel is still on the ground.

-4. There are two jack engagement locations on each side of the body - refer to the following illustration.
+- 1. Remove the spare wheel, scissors jack and jack-handle from stowage. - 2.
+Carefully pry off the wheel center cap using the tip of the jack handle. - 3.
+Loosen (but do not remove) the wheel lug nuts by turning them to the left one turn while the wheel is still on the ground. - 4.
+There are two jack engagement locations on each side of the body see illustration.